 You meet.
 Sparks fly!
 He's hot.
 He thinks you are, too.
 The chemistry starts to build.
 So does the sexual tension.
 So you hook up.
 Hello, endorphins!
-And hello bonding chemicals (sorry, it's nature.
-Don't shoot the messenger).
+And hello bonding chemicals (sorry, it's nature - don't shoot the messenger).

 Once you start, it's hard to stop.
 And as the days go by you become more and more emotionally attached.
 Wanting an insurance policy for all the time and energy you've invested, you decide to "Get Serious" by getting to actually know each other.
 And what better way to get serious than to talk about a future together?
-In doing this, you inevitably get to the big questions.
-The deal breakers.
+In doing this, you inevitably get to the big questions - The deal breakers.

 Shockingly, you find out that the two of you believe opposing things (religiously, politically, etc.).
 Then the fights begin if they haven't already.
 You soon realize this isn't going to work out.
 But who are we kidding?
 It's not THAT simple.
-You keep giving in to your sexual desires because you're chemically and emotionally bonded at this point and your body doesn't want to pull away.
-Every time you sleep together that bond gets stronger.
+You keep giving in to your physical desires because you're chemically and emotionally bonded at this point and your body doesn't want to pull away.
+Every time you sleep together that chemical bond gets stronger.

 Meanwhile, your heart is working overtime to convince your rational brain that there's still hope.
 So you make a last ditch effort to save the relationship by telling yourself that big lie: that the points of contention, the ideological differences that are pulling you apart, don't really matter.
 Eventually, it all ends with a nasty, painful break-up.

 The Smart Steps to Successful Dating:

 Step 1: Initial attraction.
 For some women, this is physical.
 For others, it's a characteristic.
 (For guys, it's almost always physical.
 It's how they're wired).